EEN421/EEN421.github.io/_posts/2024-04-16-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-4.md

 - The value being appended to the **PeppersOutOfCondition** array is the **PepperName** from each item in the **Foreach loop** in the previous step.

-In simpler terms, this action is adding the name of each pepper that meets certain conditions (extracted in a previous step) to the **PeppersOutOfCondition** array.
+This action adds the name of each pepper that meets certain conditions (extracted in a previous step) to the **PeppersOutOfCondition** array.
 Thus, this array will contain a list of all peppers that are outside of the specified moisture and temperature conditions.

 >_&#128073; This is how we can get more than one sensor transmitting across the same service bus and endpoint, and then "peel" them back out by hostname and throw them into an array to continue working with._